Fantoni0/svs/README.md

-# SVS: Solidity Voting Scheme
+# Solidity Voting Scheme
-Solidity implementation of the **TAVS** electronic voting scheme.
+A solidity implementation of the **TAVS** electronic voting scheme.
 You can read the full paper [here](https://riunet.upv.es/bitstream/handle/10251/166370/Larrba-Flor?sequence=3).

 To properly cite the TAVS protocol, please use the following information: